-If you’re a small business owner, chances are you have a sizable stack of important business documents.
-A certificate of insurance should be in that pile.
+A certificate of insurance should be readily accessible in your business files.
 If not, it’s time to get one.

 Sooner or later, a customer or client will ask you to provide a certificate of insurance — also known as a COI or a certificate of liability insurance.